 - Planned test of control.
 An auditor will look for evidence of proper and consistent application of control policies and procedures throughout the audited year.

 The following best practices can help you test controls more effectively.

 - Design an appropriate test for each control.
 The nature of the control often determines the testing approach.
-For example, if the organization relies on controls to mitigate significant risks, you should test that control more frequently.
+For example, if the organization relies on controls to mitigate significant risks, you should test those controls more frequently.
 You may also evaluate the design of the control before testing its operation.

 - Documenting and tracking identified problems.
-An essential aspect of control testing is to remediate issues encountered during testing quickly.
+An essential aspect of control testing is quickly remedying issues encountered during testing.
 Always check corrections by rerunning the test program after allowing time for the remediation to verify that all problems have been resolved.